tsmboa0/agent-bob/README.md

    - Examining token types and their common use in dusting campaigns
    - Correlating with known malicious addresses and dusting patterns

 The agents communicate through a structured workflow managed by LangGraph.js, providing multiple perspectives on each analyzed transaction.
+This multi-agent approach allows for specialized analysis while maintaining a unified response system.

 ## Installation